pavanpankaj/Web-Crawl-African/README.md

 # Statistics:

-Table 1: Statistics of parallel corpus {column : source-language}, english (Value is in multiple of thousand's(K))
+Table 1: Statistics of African-English parallel corpus {column : source-language} (Value is in multiple of thousand's(K))

 Langauge | #en |
 --- | --- |